 New grads generally have a grace period of six months before they are required to start throwing their hard-earned cash at their federal student loans.
 The exact length of the grace period depends on the type of loan and your specific circumstances.

-Direct Subsidized Loans, Direct Unsubsidized Loans have a six-month grace period, which means that if you graduate in spring you may not need to make federal student loan payments until around October, depending on the date you graduate.
+Direct Subsidized Loans and Direct Unsubsidized Loans have a six-month grace period.
+This means that if you graduate in the spring, you may not need to make federal student loan payments until around October, depending on the date you graduate.
 If you’re a winter grad, you can expect to start repayment around June.

 You may also lose your grace period if you consolidate your federal student loans with the government during your grace period.
-One caveat—if you’re a member of the armed forces on active duty, you may be eligible to extend your grace period during a deployment.
+One caveat: If you’re a member of the armed forces on active duty, you may be eligible to extend your grace period during a deployment.